nicholasadamou/starter-kit/README.md

 Starter Kit is a simple, responsive boilerplate to kickstart any responsive project.
 It is built on [Scotch\box](https://github.com/scotch-io/scotch-box), to provide a simplistic start to any web development project.
 This kit is built to be used in conjunction with [Gulp](http://gulpjs.com/) and [Vagrant](https://www.vagrantup.com/) to automate different tasks as a web developer.

+_⚠️ Note: Starter Kit is simply a guideline and it doesn't solve everything.
+It is up to you to modify whatever necessary to achieve your project goals._

 ## Technologies